rachel0608/college-laundry/README.md

 Feature Notes:

-Once booked, user's name locks in; other people cannot edit/delete their booking Reset button is meant for admin to reset at the end of the day (not password protected at the moment)
+Once booked, user's name locks in; other people cannot edit/delete their booking.
+Reset button is meant for admin to reset at the end of the day (not password protected at the moment)